andromedia/info_projectX/doc/jumpscale_SDK_examples/network/overlay_network.md

 print(result)
 ```

 This will provide you with an overlay network.
-It is wise to do this once for the nodes that you wan to in your network and then do a reservation for a long period.
+It is wise to do this once for the nodes that you want in your network and then do a reservation for a long period.
 This will allow you to continue to work, deploy, optimise and configure all neccessary components for the work on the grid.
 Obviously